Hanifa Adan

 Hanifa Adan Farsafi (born 1996, Korogocho, Nairobi) is a Kenyan activist and social media influencer.
-She became a well-known activist in 2022, when she consistently called out the Nairobi county government over a drainage problem that had been neglected for three decades in the Korogocho slums in Nairobi.
+She became a well-known activist in 2022, when she repeatedly called out the Nairobi county government over a drainage problem that had been neglected for three decades in the Korogocho slums in Nairobi.
 She garnered support from netizens and together they had the problem fixed by the county.

 She was involved in the youth-led protests against the finance bill in 2024.

 Activism

 Adan's activism began in 2022, when she called out the neglected drainage problem in Korogocho, a slum neighborhood in Nairobi.
 She posted about the issue on her Twitter account, and her amplificaction of the message led to county governor Johnson Sakaja fixing the issue.
 This put her activism career in the public limelight.

 In 2023, she turned to Mandera County, calling out its leaders for their corruption and criminal malfeasance.
 She later stopped her posting, citing coercion and intimidation.